Yoga is the Best Medicine

 Try, try again.
 If you try yoga (or have tried it) and it didn’t work, try another teacher.
 Different teachers have different skills and resonate with various students.

 Yoga creates space for magic to happen.
 A misty morning does not always mean a cloudy day.
 An ailing body today does not mean your body will always disappoint you.
 Yoga taught me my own healing power.
-In honor of Yoga International Day, try yoga and get to know your own.
+Try yoga and get to know your own.
 You can do it!

 If you have not, what are your concerns?